ebgaaron/diplib/doc/src/viewer.md

 \section viewer_example Usage example

-The viewer is most easily used through the `dip::viewer` namespace.
+The viewer is most easily used through the \ref dip::viewer namespace.
 Simply call

 ```cpp
     dip::viewer::Show( image );
 ```

-after including `dipviewer.h` to show an image in the slice viewer.
+after including \ref "dipviewer.h" to show an image in the slice viewer.
 After all images have been shown this way, you can call

 ```cpp